Rasheer Fleming: High school career

 Fleming attended Gloucester City High School in Gloucester City, New Jersey for his freshman and sophomore years of high school before transferring to Camden High School in Camden, New Jersey.
 He grew three inches between his sophomore and junior years.
 Fleming committed to playing college basketball for Saint Joseph's over offers from Albany, Siena, and Towson.

 College career

 Fleming averaged 5.8 points and five rebounds per game during his freshman season with the Saint Joseph's Hawks in 2022–23.
 He became the Hawks' starting power forward midway through his freshman year.
 Fleming finished his sophomore season averaging 10.7 points per game.
 During his junior season, he scored 19 points in a win over rival Villanova.

+He was named First Team All-Atlantic 10 after averaging 14.7 points, 8.5 rebounds and 1.5 blocks per game.
 In April 2025, Fleming declared for the 2025 NBA draft.

 Professional career

 Fleming was selected by the Minnesota Timberwolves with the 31st overall pick in the 2025 NBA draft and subsequently traded to the Phoenix Suns on July 6 in a seven-team trade.
+On December 4, he was assigned to the Suns' G League affiliate, the Valley Suns.
+Fleming was recalled to Phoenix on December 12.